-We talked and laughed and shared so much because we were time rich.
+We talked and laughed, sharing so much because we had an abundance of time.

-We lived with options.
-We could jump out of bed and paddle out at sunrise or we could lie in bed and read until ten before lacing up our tennis shoes to go for a hike.
+Living with various options, we could either jump out of bed and paddle out at sunrise or linger until ten, engrossed in a book, before slipping on our tennis shoes for a hike.

 It always made sense to me.
 It’s like the fisherman story, where the investment banker is so busy chasing success so that one day he could sleep late, fish a little, play with his kids, take siestas with his wife, stroll to the village in the evenings where you could sip wine and play your guitar with your amigos.
 Shit, we do that almost every day.